our clergy and staff

 Nancy Kenney, Parish Administrator

 Nancy moved to Galena in 2018 after many years in graphic design and teaching art.
 She grew up in Ohio and moved to Chicago after college.
 She raised her two children in Glen Ellyn (where she met Gloria during her tenure there).
-She lives in town in Galena.
+Nancy and her husband live in town in Galena.
 She has a Bachelor of Fine Arts degree in Art/Graphic Design from Miami University (Ohio) and a Master of Arts in Art Education from Boston University.